 Driven by a fierce interest in pure sound and inherent texture, Leila challenges conventional cello practice through extreme extended techniques and unorthodox amplification methods, to the extent she sometimes seems to be playing the P.A system rather than the cello.
 Her compositions frequently incorporate sound-spatialization by way of site-specific pieces and multichannel installations, and focus on neurological perception and our physiological relationship to sound and space.
-She creates psycho-acoustic effects through the manipulation of specific frequencies, amplitude levels, and careful speaker placement to provoke altered cognitive states.

 The name drop:

-Leila is also a dedicated improviser and “rising figure in New York’s improvised music scene” (The Chicago Reader).
+Leila is a dedicated improviser and “rising figure in New York’s improvised music scene” (The Chicago Reader).